bug400/capasm/INSTALL.md

 * The beta or development versions do not affect the configuration of an already installed production version because a different naming convention is used for the configuration files.

 To obtain more recent development versions of CAPASM download the capasm-master.zip file again.
 If you are familiar with a git client you can synchronize a local capasm-master directory with the remote GitHub repository.

+## Virtual Environment Maintenance

+Generally, it is recommended to check whether a new version of CAPASM exists and to upgrade that package only.

+Note: To upgrade the python interpreter itself it is safest to uninstall the old interpreter, remove the environment and reinstall/recreate interpreter and environment.

+To do virtual environment maintenance you have to activate it first:

+     <path to venv directory>/scripts/activate (Windows)
+     or
+     source <path to venv directory>/bin/activate (macOS, Linux)

+Deactivate an environment:

+     deactivate

+Check for packages that can be updated:

+     python -m pip list -o

+Update CAPASM

+     python -m pip upgrade capasm

+Further maintenance commands:

+List installed packages:

+     python -m pip list

+Install a package:

+     python -m pip install <packagename>

+Show details of a package:

+     python -m pip show <packagename>

+Remove a package:

+     python -m pip uninstall <packagename>

+Check for new versions of a package

+     python -m pip list -o

+Upgrade a package (pip itself can be upgraded with pip)

+     python -m pip upgrade capasm

+Clear package cache (saves space on disk):

+     python -m pip cache  purge

+Remove an environment:

+     delete the entire directory tree of the environment